bahodure0226/sep10-freedom-project/README.md

 ## Context
 I am a student at [HSTAT](https://www.hstat.org/) in the [Software Engineering Program](https://hstatsep.github.io/).
 The "Freedom Project" for SEP10 is a year-long project all about making a website that informs the viewer of the current and future innovations in the topic of my choosing.

-For my project, I chose the topic of **X**.
+For my project, I chose the topic of **Sports**.

+Sports have been around since ancient times as a form of entertainment.
+Many sports are usually played physically such as volleyball and basketball.
+But where does technology come into play?
+This site will look at the uses of technology within sports, both in the past and with hopes and predictions for the future.

 I used HTML, CSS, Bootstrap, and Github.
-I also chose to independently study **X** in order to help me make my website.
+I also chose to independently study **** in order to help me make my website.

 ## Links